Patterns • Examples • Safety

 firstname_lastname@company.com jane_doe@company.com Less common; sometimes used in legacy systems.

-lastname.firstname@company.com doe.jane@company.com Seen in some regions/industries; not dominant globally.
+lastname.firstname@company.com doe.jane@company.com Seen in some regions or industries; not dominant globally.

 department@company.com sales@company.com Generic inbox; may not reach a decision-maker directly.